-TXA Administration - 2nd Dose 23.
-Fix A constraint of the casuality arrives at a Role II/Role and the casuality arrives at the casuality arrives at a Role and the casuality arrives at a Role and Typically given after the casualty arrives at a Role II/Role III medical facility.
+TXA Administration - 2nd Dose 27.
+Yhe Yang Yang Yang Yang Yang Yang Yang Yang Typically given after the casualty arrives at a Role II/Role III medical facility.
 May be given in Tactical Evacuation Care if the first dose was given earlier, and fluid resuscitation has been completed before arrival at the medical facility.
 TXA should NOT be given with Hextend or through an IV line with Hextend in it Inject 1 gram of TXA into a 100-cc bag of normal saline or lactated Ringer's Infuse slowly over 10 minutes TXA should not be given together with Hextend is accordance with manufacturer's instructions to mix it with normal saline or Ringer's Lactate.
 Remember that rapid IV push of TXA may cause hypotension.
 If there is a new-onset drop in BP during the infusion - SLOW DOWN the TXA infusion.
+28. Provide the second secon Refractory Shock in TACEVAC If a casualty in shock is not responding to fluid resuscitation, consider untreated tension pneumothorax as a possible cause of refractory shock.
+Thoracic trauma, persistent respiratory distress, absent breath sounds, and hemoglobin oxygen saturation &lt; 90% support this diagnosis.
+Treat as indicated with repeated NDC or finger thoracostomy/chest tube insertion at the fifth ICS in the AAL, according to the skills, experience, and authorizations of the treating medical provider.
+Note that if finger thoracostomy is used, it may not remain patent and finger decompression through the incision may have to be repeated.
+Consider decompressing the opposite side of the chest if indicated based on the mechanism of injury and physical findings.
+Consider tension pneumothorax as a possible cause of shock that is not responding to fluid resuscitation.
+Chest tubes or simple thoracostomy should be performed only by providers who are trained and skilled at the procedure and authorized by the command to perform them.

-24. Tactical Evacuation Care Guidelines Traumatic Brain Injury Casualties with moderate/severe TBI should be monitored for: Decreases in level of consciousness Pupillary dilation SBP should be &gt;90 mmHg O2 sat &gt; 90 Continued Tactical Evacuation Care Guidelines 6.
+Read the guidelines.
+29. Tactical Evacuation Care Guidelines Traumatic Brain Injury a.
+Casualties with moderate/severe TBI should be monitored for: Decreases in level of consciousness Pupillary dilation SBP should be &gt;90 mmHg O2 sat &gt; 90 Tactical Evacuation Care Guidelines 6.
 Traumatic Brain Injury a.
 Casualties with moderate/severe TBI should be monitored for: 1.
 Decreases in level of consciousness 2.
 Pupillary dilation 3.
 SBP should be &gt;90 mmHg 4.
-O2 sat &gt; 90 Continued Read the guidelines.
-Unilateral pupillary dilitation accompanied by a decrease in the level of consciousness may indicate that intracranial pressure is rising and that cerebral herniation is imminent.
+O2 sat &gt; 90 Unilateral pupillary dilitation accompanied by a decrease in the level of consciousness may indicate that intracranial pressure is rising and that cerebral herniation is imminent.
 Casualties with moderate/severe TBI should be watched closely for these signs.
 Hypotension and hypoxemia may worsen outcomes for casualties with moderate/severe TBI.
 These conditions should be watched for and prevented or corrected as quickly as possible.